johnnynieves/Cisco_Network_Scripts/README.md

 # Cisco_Network_Scripts
-Storing my scripts for cisco devices
+Learning and Storing of my scripts for cisco devices